Franklinia: Synonyms

+Names

+Marshal coined the specific name, alatamaha, as a Botanical Latin form of the Altamaha River where it was collected by Bartram.
+The genus name, Franklinia, is also used in the nursery trade as a common name for the species, though it is also known as the Franklin tree.

 Status as a glacial relict

 There have been efforts to reintroduce the species to its native habitat.
 Twenty-four individuals were planted between 2002 and 2003 in the Altamaha Wildlife Management Area; however, they were unsuccessful.
 The idea of reintroduction was long controversial for some plant enthusiasts who believed wild populations may still exist.
-The lack of success in returning an extinct-in-the-wild plant to its formerly native range is not unexpected for those aware of Franklinia's status as a glacial relict.

 In eastern North America, lowland glacial refuges along the Atlantic and Gulf Coasts host endemic plants — some of which are rare, even endangered, and others entail the most southerly disjunct populations of plants that commonly appear only hundreds of miles to the north.

-Major rivers draining southward from the Appalachian Mountains are associated with a gradation of paleoendemic tree species.
-These range from the extinct Critchfield spruce near the outlet of the Mississippi River, to extinct-in-the-wild Franklinia along the Altamaha River, to the critically endangered Florida torreya and Florida yew at the downstream end of the Chattahoochee River system.
-(See illustration at right.)
+Joel Fry, a curator at Bartram's Garden botanical garden which continues to host Franklinia since the late 18th century, speculates that the population discovered was a relic of a larger range that reached out onto a coastal plain that was drowned by rising sea levels at the end of the most recent glacial maximum.
+Unlike other plants, the Franklinia failed to migrate back to the north as the Holocene warmed and was trapped in a small area of favorable conditions.
+Supporting the idea of it being a relic of a much more extensive population are the fossils of Franklinia from the Pliocene found in both Europe and in Asia.

+William Bartram encountered a small grove of the Franklinia tree on October 1, 1765 while camping by Georgia's Altamaha River.
+William eventually brought seeds to his father, John Bartram, who helped him plant them in 1777 in their family botanical garden and named the species in honor of John Bartram's friend Benjamin Franklin.
+All Franklinia growing today allegedly descend from those propagated and distributed by the Bartrams, who are often credited with having saved the tree from extinction.

 Cultivation

+Franklinias are a desirable understory plant for their large Camellia-like flowers and bright fall color.
+However, it also requires a site in full sun to produce a good display of fall color and flowers.
 The Franklin tree has a reputation among gardeners for being difficult to cultivate, especially in urban environments.
 It prefers sandy, high-acid soil, and does not tolerate compacted clay soil, excessive moisture, or any disturbance to its roots.
 The Franklin tree has no known pests, but it is subject to root-rot and crown-rot caused by Phytophthora cinnamomi and does not endure drought well.
 It is commercially available for garden cultivation.

 It is one of two species of trees in the tea family that only exists in cultivation, the other being Camellia amplexicaulis.